delasierra

 Tayrona goldwork, depicting a symbol of the sun deity „Haté Sé,“ circa 800 A.D., source

-Our mission is to nourish the reconnection between the Tayrona’s descendants and their (im)material cultural heritage, this includes: creating an inventory of the heritage in museums and private collections worldwide, researching on the provenance and significance as well as the consequences and forms of translocation of this cultural heritage, and supporting discussions on the future of the collections and restitution processes.
+Our mission is to nourish the reconnection between the Tayrona’s descendants and their (im)material cultural heritage, this includes: creating an inventory of the heritage in museums and private collections worldwide, researching on the provenance and significance as well as the consequences and forms of translocation of this cultural heritage, supporting discussions on the future of the collections and of restitution processes, as well as coordinating collaborative projects with museums.

-In this way, delasierra aims to promote intercultural dialog and connect different systems of knowledge as well as practices related to the (im)material cultural heritage, and is therefore committed to international, intercultural and transdisciplinary collaboration, hopefully establishing new ethical relationships.
+In this way, delasierra aims to promote intercultural dialog and connect different systems of knowledge as well as practices related to the (im)material cultural heritage. delasierra is therefore committed to international, intercultural and transdisciplinary collaboration, hopefully establishing new ethical relationships.
 By recognizing and valuing indigenous knowledge and ways of life, delasierra intends to contribute to the recovery of ecological, cultural and social equilibrium.

-delasierra's commitment to the recovery of the (im)material cultural heritage is based on a collaboration with the Organización Gonawindúa Tayrona of the Sierra Nevada de Santa Marta in Colombia.
+delasierra's commitment to the recovery of the (im)material cultural heritage is based on a collaboration with the Organización Gonawindúa Tayrona (OGT) in Colombia.

 Tayrona objects (VMZ Inv-No. 17892-17928) in the collection of the Ethnographic Museum of UZH, photo: Ethnographic Museum of UZH, archive signature VMZ-S-F-02-003, Malkin file 1980